simonegrefe/SilverScreen/README.md

 This project leverages the following technologies:

-- **dbt (Data Build Tool)**: For data transformation, modeling, and testing
+- **dbt (Data Build Tool):** Data transformation, modeling, and testing.
-- **Snowflake**: A cloud-based data warehouse for storing and querying analytical data
+- **Snowflake:** Cloud-based data warehouse for scalable storage and queries.
-- **SQL**: The primary language for transforming, aggregating, and analyzing data within dbt models
+- **SQL:** Core language for transformations and aggregations within dbt.
-- **Git**: Provides version control to manage and track changes to models, tests, and project configurations
+- **Git:** Version control to manage model, test, and documentation changes.

+---